 Hello World Tutorial#

 Build your first OSPREY agent.
 One MCP server, one mock control system, zero complexity.
-By the end of this tutorial, you’ll have an agent that reads control system channels using Claude Code.
+By the end of this tutorial, you’ll have an agent that reads control system channels using the Osprey agent.

 Prerequisites